itsiiromiuy/ai-agent-capstone/bot/discord_bot_README.md

 Once the bot is running and added to your server, you can use the following commands:

-- `!help` - Shows all available commands
+- `!commands` - Shows all available commands
 - `!chat [message]` - Chat with the AI assistant
   - Example: `!chat What's the weather like today?`
 - `!emotion [message]` - Get emotion-aware responses